clee24/ReforesTree/README.md

 ## Dataset Components
-For each site the data we publish consists of four components free for use:
+Each site in the data provide by the authors consists of four components free for use:
 1. 🛸 Raw drone RGB images _(see wwf_ecuador)_
 2. 🌴 Hand measured tree parameters (diameter at breast height, species, biomass, and location) of every tree _(see field_data.csv)_
 3. 🔲 Set of bounding boxes of trees for each site cleaned by hand and labeled as banana or not banana _(see annotations/cleaned)_